Gys/FOSDEM/README.md

 To create my list I deciced to parse the online schedule into a new schedule, sorted by time.

-If you also want such schedule then just download the html file and type `open fosdem_schedule.html`.
-Times are in local Brussels time.

 The resulting fosdem_schedule.html has more or less the same styling as the original FOSDEM page.

+The last version saved in this repo can be opened directly here: https://rawcdn.githack.com/Gys/fosdem/main/fosdem_schedule.html

-If you want to make your own list, the code is simple:
+Alternatively you can make your own list (or process the list otherwise), the code is simple:

 First the html of https://fosdem.org/2021/schedule/events/ is loaded.
 [Goquery]("github.com/PuerkitoBio/goquery") is used to parse the html into a list of all events.
 That list is sorted by datetime and finally written to a html file as a table.